kikobar/revelupex/README.md

 **Objective**

-This Python script extracts data from .csv files created by the Revelup application and post it into a Postgres database.
+This Python script extracts data from `.csv` files created by the Revelup application and post it into a Postgres database.

 **Requirements**

 * Python installed on the machine running this application.
-* Credentials with writing access to a Postgres database
+* Credentials with writing access to a Postgres database.

 **How to run this application**